ItalianG0urmet/Number-Guessr-assembly/README.md

 - `./game`: Executes the resulting executable file.
 The `./` prefix indicates that the file `game` is located in the current directory.

-## Notes

-- This program is a very simple educational example.
-The random number generation is basic and may not be secure for more serious uses.
-- The program assumes that user input is always valid (a single numeric character).

 ## License

 This project is provided without warranties and for educational purposes.
 It is free to be used and modified for learning purposes.